-Cambridge Insight assessments also measure cross-curricular knowledge, skills and understanding, such as vocabulary and some key aspects of mathematics.
+CEM tests also measure cross-curricular knowledge, skills and understanding, such as vocabulary and some key aspects of mathematics.
 These things can be taught, and they're important for doing well in many different school subjects.
 Vocabulary, for example, is a strong predictor of success in many different school subjects - not just English literature.

 Language skills lie within this area of insight.
 Students with low English language levels who are taught in English will struggle to access the curriculum and express themselves in examinations.
-If you would like further information on assessments specifically for students with English as an additional language, search for Cambridge English assessments.
+One of CEM's sister organisations, Cambridge English, provides a variety of assessments for students with English as an Additional language.